Cosmic-Mod/Cosmic-Mod.github.io/addonsupport/contributing.md

 `“key”`: JSON object, see the page on xyz

+You can also use markdown to refrence a link to it.
+Something like [xyz](/addonsupport/xyz/)

 OR, if the dictionary is small and not used elsewhere, simply do an embedded block using

 < details>